Freshly Ground Coffee – Why It Tastes Best

 Alright, so this point is pretty similar to the previous.
 CO2 is the main agent that transfers your coffee beans’ oils into your coffee, and when you grind your beans you create more surface area for the CO2 to escape.
 Coffee beans are already very porous, so grinding only makes it worse, which is a good thing if you are brewing right away (like you should).

-If you aren’t careful, improperly storing your beans can cause them to quickly lose most of their CO2 (3), and grinding only makes this harder.
-If you let your grounds sit for hours or days, you are essentially wasting the one mechanism responsible for your coffee’s great flavor.
+If you aren’t careful, improperly storing your beans can cause them to quickly lose most of their CO2 (4), and grinding only makes this harder.
+If you let your grounds sit for hours or days, you are essentially wasting the one mechanism responsible for your coffee’s great flavour.

 Other Reasons to use fresh grounds